Postal mail communications¶

 To create the letter:

-- Go to Search > Find Contacts or Find Contacts > Advanced Search; if you want to print letters for members of a Group, go to Contacts > Manage Groups and click "Contacts" next to the Group you want.
+- Conduct a search (for example Search > Find Contacts > Advanced Search, or a Custom Search.
+If you want to print letters for members of a Group, go to Contacts > Manage Groups and click "Contacts" next to the Group you want.

 - Enter your search criteria and click Search (not applicable if using a Group).